Bold-org/expo-in-app-provisioning/README.md

 #### Description:

-Dismisses the add payment pass view controller on iOS. `iOS only`
+Dismisses the add payment pass view controller on iOS.
+You may want to call it if anything else on the process fails (backend requests, for instance). `iOS only`

 #### Parameters: